 What will happen to Darden Worldwide courses and other global academic experiences?

 The Darden School continues to firmly believe in the transformational experiences that global academic opportunities provide students.
 The School also places a priority on the health and well-being of students.
 Darden is committed to continue offering global learning opportunities, as long as there are no perceived significant health or safety risks in the locations planned for students to visit.
 Over the next few months, Darden will continue monitoring the evolving COVID-19 situation around the world and how this pandemic is impacting each country’s entry/exit requirements, travel restrictions and openness to foreign visitors.

-If the COVID-19 situation abates and if it is deemed safe for students to travel internationally in the 2020–21 academic year, the School plans to offer a robust portfolio of Darden Worldwide courses in May 2021 for First Year students.
-Similarly, a wide variety of Darden Worldwide courses, running in January and March 2021, plus Global Consulting Projects and exchange programs, will be available to Second Year students.
-Global residencies for the Executive MBA classes will be offered in October, January and February.
+If the COVID-19 situation abates and if it is deemed safe for students to travel internationally, the School plans to offer a robust portfolio of Darden Worldwide courses.
 The School’s goal of every student having at least one global experience by graduation remains.

 Will recruiters require students to travel for in-person interviews?